 9:00 am - 12:30 pm

-The GREEN ROOM is the Irish Green Building Council’s annual non-residential sustainable building gathering.
-As the nearly Zero Energy Building (nZEB) standard came in force on 1st January 2019 for commercial buildings, this year’s conference explores how in the future we can deliver genuinely carbon neutral and circular buildings.
-The recent reports from IPCC show that we need to move far faster to avoid catastrophic climate change, and to do this we must think beyond nZEB.
+GREEN ROOM is the IGBC’s annual gathering for the non-residential sector .
+While the nZEB (Near Zero Energy Building) standard came into effect on January 1, 2019 for commercial buildings, this year’s conference explores the future possibilities of building carbon-neutral circular buildings.
+Recent IPCC reports show that we need to act much more quickly to avoid catastrophic climate change.
+To do this, we need to think beyond nZEB.

-A ‘Powerhouse’ is an energy-positive building that in the course of its 60-year lifecycle generates more renewable energy than the total amount of energy that would be required not only to sustain daily operations, but also to build, produce its construction materials and deconstruct the building.
-The key is an integrated design team, architect, engineer and contractor working together from early concept.
+A “powerhouse” is an energy-positive building that in the course of a 60-year period generates more renewable energy than the total amount of energy that would be required to sustain daily operations and to build, produce materials and demolish the building.

 ||Ireland has one of the mildest climates, summer and winter in Europe, perfect for net zero energy buildings.
 How do we transition architectural design from ‘form follows function’ to ‘form follows the environment’?
 Can a more integrated design process avoid climate inappropriate solutions and create genuinely resource efficient Zero Energy Buildings.|